apollographql/apollo-server/docs/source/federation/implementing.md

 In this example, we provide the `serviceList` option to the `ApolloGateway` constructor, which provides a name and endpoint for each of the federated services.

 On startup, the gateway will fetch the service capabilities from the running servers and form an overall composed graph.
-It will accept incoming request and create query plans to the underlying services in the service list.
+It will accept incoming requests and create query plans which query the underlying services in the service list.

-> If there are any composition errors, the `gateway.load()` promise will be rejected with a list of [validation errors](/federation/errors/)
+> If there are any composition errors, the `gateway.load()` promise will be rejected with a list of [validation errors](/federation/errors/).

 #### Gateway initialization
 The call to `gateway.load()` returns a `Promise` which resolves to a `schema` and `executor`.
 These are intended to be passed into the constructor of `ApolloServer`.